Victoria posts 9785 COVID cases, 20 deaths

 In the next two weeks, 1.6 million rapid antigen tests will be delivered to services, beginning with sessional kindergartens and then early childhood services, including long day care, family day care and occasional care.

-“It’s all about giving parents peace of mind, it’s all about trying to support every family,” Mr Andrews told reporters on Tuesday.
+“It’s all about giving parents peace of mind, it’s all about trying to support every family,” Mr Andrews said on Tuesday.

 As with school settings, the program will be voluntary but highly recommended.